 Nevertheless, the Roman hero Germanicus continued to lead campaigns of retribution.
-Arminius suffered defeats but won the war, when Germanicus was recalled to Rome by the new emperor Tiberius.
+Arminius suffered defeats but won the war when Germanicus was recalled to Rome by the new Roman emperor Tiberius (r.
+14-37 CE).
 Having successfully liberated and defended Germania against the Romans, Arminius next squared off against Maroboduus, the powerful king of the Marcomanni.
 Defeating Maroboduus, Arminius had become the most powerful leader in Germania.
 Arminius aspired to be king but many tribal factions resented his authority.
 Betrayed by his relatives, Arminius was killed in 19 CE.

 Arminius in the Service of Rome

 Born c.
 18 BCE, Arminius was the eldest son of the Cherusci chief Segimer.
 To secure peace with Rome, Segimer is thought to have surrendered both Arminius and his younger brother Flavus to Rome as child hostages.
-Raised like noble Romans, the brothers learned Latin and the Roman way of war.
+Raised like noble Romans, the brothers learned Latin and became gained experience in Roman warfare.
 Most likely both brothers fought beside the legions under Tiberius Claudius Nero, stepson of Emperor Augustus, suppressing the huge Pannonian and Illyrian revolts of 7-9 CE.

 Around 8 CE Arminius was transferred to the Rhine to serve under Governor Publius Quinctilius Varus.
 Varus’ mission was to turn Germania Magna (Greater Germany), the tribal territories east of the Rhine, into a full-fledged Roman province.
 The tribes had largely been pacified in the Tiberius’ campaigns of 4-5 CE.
 Tiberius had achieved more by negotiations and diplomacy than had been gained by two decades of warfare.
 Varus, however, demanded tribute and treated the natives like slaves.
 Soon the tribes simmered with revolt.